 Feast your eyes on Fred Harris (remember him?) and these 80s computers, on BBC Micro Live from 1986.
 It's amazing how dated this now looks, but at the time the graphics looked pretty decent!

 It's hard to find a decent technology show on the BBC these days, of course.
 All we have is Click on the BBC News channel.
 Lasting less than half an hour, the "technology" show seems to be obsessed with mobile phones.
 As it's called "click", why isn't the show dedicated to computers?
 And why can't it have a regular slot on BBC1 or BBC2 so we know when it's actually aired, seeing as there are no listings for BBC News 24 in the TV Magazines.
 How I miss the 80s!

-This was my favourite Tomorrow's World theme tune as it had that futuristic electro sound, which was perfect for a show that reviewed/pre-viewed futuristic products.
-This was ditched later on in the 80s as it had become "unfashionable", but with the recent revival of analog style synth music (original analog synths fetch a fortune these days) this would sound pretty cool these days.
+Although the 70s theme music is fondly remembered, the early to mid 1980s theme tune is a personal favourite as it had that futuristic electro sound.
+This was, of course, perfect for a show that reviewed/pre-viewed futuristic products.
+Sadly, this was ditched later on in the 80s as it had become "unfashionable", but with the recent revival of analog style synth music (original analog synths fetch a fortune these days) this would sound pretty cool these days.

 A new theme tune was introduced in 1986.
 Unfortunately, the electronic sound was replaced with a more orchestral arrangement.
 Far too Conservative for my liking, but then these were the Thatcher years!